 Reading in a language you’re learning is a great way to build your vocabulary and increase your familiarity with the language.
 It’s also tedious, frustrating, and boring.
 You constantly stop to look up words you don’t know.
 You lose your place in paragraphs because you keep looking away.
 You read the same sentences over and over again trying to regain your focus.
 If you’re not doing this, you’ve chosen a text that’s easy to read, easy to understand, and utterly unexciting.

 Read better with Foreword.
-Foreword is a web app that makes reading Swedish more approachable and enjoyable.
+Foreword is a web app that makes reading in your target language more approachable and enjoyable.
 It prescreens an article you want to read and curates keywords, a synopsis, and a customized vocabulary list.
 This overview helps you focus on the text and better understand it.

 How it works:

-The backend is built with Python, flask, nltk, newspaper, and pyphen.
-The frontend uses an image and content from the prescreened article.
+Foreword’s backend is built with Python, flask, nltk, newspaper, and pyphen.
+Its frontend uses an image and content from the prescreened article.
 The example above uses a Forskning & Framsteg article on supernovas.

 I chose Swedish to be the default target language because I’m currently learning Swedish.